medeiros/medeiros.github.io/_posts/2020-10-25-Kafka-Streams-Concepts.md

 ### Exactly Once Capabilities

 Kafka Streams supports exactly once capabilities.
-This means it can guarantee that each message will be processed only once and Kafka will process a message only one time.
+This means that each message will take the read-process-write operation only one time.
+It is guaranteed that no input message will be missed or no duplication will be produced.

 It can be guaranteed because both input and output systems are Kafka.